-Level II Prerequisites: CPS 185 with a minimum grade of "C" or equivalent industry experience
+Level II Prerequisites: CPS 185 minimum grade "C" or equivalent industry experience

 This course is a continuation of the CPS 185 Visual Basic course, and is intended for students with a basic understanding of Visual Basic .Net.
-Among the topics to be addressed in this course are: Classes, Database Access, the MDI interface, user defined Controls and Error Checking.
+Among the topics to be addressed in this course are: classes, database access, the MDI interface, user defined controls and error checking.